 If you want to go into full in depth research mode then look at different styles and the different types of absorbency options available and choose from there.

 Most retailers offer a mixed brand trial pack or two which offers you a few different cloth nappies to try at a discounted price.
+We offer 3 for $89 and 5 for $149 nappy trial packs with our premium branded cloth nappies, plus each pack comes with a 15% discount to put toward a future purchase.

 2 – Buy cloth nappies with suitable absorbency